 Radical improvement of solonetz is achieved by displacement of sodium from soil absorbing complex (SAC) and its replacement with calcium cations, removal of formed sodium salts by leaching and destruction of solonetz horizon.
 For reclamation of solonetz soils, carbonate sodium salts are eliminated by replacing it with calcium, and the formed Na2SO4 – by leaching.

 Negative effect of sodium on physical properties of soil depends on its content in SAC.
 Significant effect of sodium on soil properties and crop yields is noted at the content of exchangeable sodium more than 10% of the cation exchange capacity.
 Therefore, gypsum is carried out, if the share of exchangeable sodium in the SAC is more than 10%.

 Along with sodium in the composition of exchangeable cations can contain up to 15-35% magnesium.

 Importance of soil gypsum

-Gypsum application improves the water regime of soils, physical and chemical properties of salts, increases their fertility, reduces alkalinity and content of exchangeable sodium in SAC, increases the degree of its saturation with calcium.
+Soil gypsum contributes to improvement of soil water regime, physical and chemical properties of salts, increases their fertility, reduces alkalinity and content of exchangeable sodium in SAC, increases the degree of its saturation with calcium.

 According to field experiments, the application of gypsum as a fertilizer on heavy loamy sod-podzolic soils at a dose of 300-500 kg/ha for clover yields an average increase in hay yield 1.62 t/ha, on medium and light loamy soils – 1.11 t/ha, on sandy loam – 0.72 t/ha, on gray forest and leached chernozem soils – 0.65 t/ha.
 The effect of gypsum on crop yield on acidic soils is due to increased calcium and sulfur nutrition of plants, as well as increased availability of potassium, which is more displaced from SAC.